 Sometimes referred to as Tornamona, Tornamoine or Tornamony, Torr na Moine means, in Gaelic, the hill of the moss or bog, a settlement named for the low rise at centre left of this picture.
 In the photograph, taken from the viewpoint by the car park above Camas nan Geall, the settlement’s only visible feature is the large 19th century sheep fank on the hillside slightly to the right of centre in the picture.

+The village was cleared in 1828 alongside the neighbouring villages of Bourblaige and Camas nan Geall.
 The site is clearly visible on this satellite image , with the glen of the Allt Torr na Moine to the right of it, and the B8007 Salen-Kilchoan road at right.
 Part of the neighbouring settlement of Camas nan Geall is visible towards the bottom of the image.

 This close-up of the same image shows that there are eleven buildings which were part of the original village close to the Allt Torr na Moine glen, while five more are found on the hill to the west.
 The large structure is the 19th century sheep enclosure.
 Also visible are the marks left by the use of the rig and furrow system of arable culture.

 Torr na Moine was one of West Ardnamurchan’s settlements with lands that stretched north as far as Loch Mudle.
 It is probably many centuries, perhaps even a millennium old, and we know that, in 1737 it had a population of 19 in five families – nine men, six women and four children.